 Perth is becoming a modern-day artist’s playground with its urban tapestry of street art adding new shades of colour to skyscrapers, laneways, and everything in between.
 Stretching from the city centre to Northbridge and all the way south to the port city Fremantle, street art is revitalising Perth’s public spaces, with new masterpieces transforming bleak walls across the city and sculpting Perth into a major cultural oasis.

 Perth’s booming street art scene seeks inspiration from around the world.
 The City of Perth council and the independent not-for-profit organisation FORM have joined forces to challenge the old perceptions of street art and graffiti by enlisting acclaimed local and international artists to bring colour and personality to the streets.
-The influences have never been more varied and impressive, from intricate Indigenous-inspired artwork by Argentinean-artist Pastel to simple marine-themed masterpieces by Fremantle-based, Dutch-born artist Amok Island.
+The influences have never been more varied and impressive, from intricate First Nations-inspired artwork by Argentinean-artist Pastel to simple marine-themed masterpieces by Fremantle-based, Dutch-born artist Amok Island.
 Native Perthians have also shown they have what it takes, as Anya Brock’s distinct bold hues and geometric compositions and Stormie Mills‘ contemporary character-based street art are igniting walls across the city as well around the state.

 Nowhere is shining the light of progress brighter than the city centre itself.
 The commitment to brightening the city’s laneways and forgotten spaces under a local government initiative back in 2008 has paved the way for breathing new life into both the small bar scene and surrounding decaying facades and fixtures.
 The most prominent place to capture a glimpse of this movement is in a hidden pocket off the King Street Precinct.